nuxt/modules/README.md

 ## Modules Database

-Meta-data of nuxt modules are maintained in [yml](https://en.wikipedia.org/wiki/YAML) files inside [/modules](./modules) directory and automatically synced from upstream to fetch latest information.
+Metadata of nuxt modules are maintained in [yml](https://en.wikipedia.org/wiki/YAML) files inside [./modules](./modules) directory and automatically synced from upstream to fetch latest information.

 ### Contribution

 - If you feel a module is missing, please create a new [issue](https://github.com/nuxt/modules/issues/new)
-- If some data is outdated, directly opening a pull request
+- If some data is outdated please directly openin a pull request

 ### Using CDN